piercefreeman/determystic/README.md

     main()
 ```

 In this case, the fact that there's an Optional typehint instead of modern Python syntax (A | None = None).
+Both work but we prefer the latter.
 We can add this as a rule:

 ```bash
 Code: name: Optional[str] = None